kittykatspiral/odin-recipes/README.md

-A project to learn the basics of the basics of the basics of HTML
+A project to learn HTML basics; first project of The Odin Project